Joint source-channel coding with feedback: Feedback codes for non-equiprobable messages

-\begin{remark} A slightly less sharp bound could also be derived via a \textit{variable-length separated scheme}: compress $W$ losslessly into a variable-length string $\{0,1\}^*$ with average length less than $H(W)$, cf.~\cite{wyner1972upper}, then send the length via $O(\log H(W))$ channel symbols and very small probability of error and finally send the data bits. \end{remark}
+\begin{remark} A slightly less sharp bound could also be derived via a \textit{variable-length separated scheme}: compress $W$ losslessly into a variable-length string $\{0,1\}^*$ with average length less than $H(W)$, cf.~\cite{wyner1972upper}, then send the length via $O(\log H(W))$ channel symbols incurring in a very small probability of error and finally send the data bits. \end{remark}

-Next, we extend the zero-error bound in~\cite[Theorem 10]{polyanskiy2011feedback} to the case of non-equiprobable messages: \begin{thm} For every DMC with capacity $C$ there exists a constant $a_1$ such that for every discrete random variable $W$ there exists an $(\ell, 0)$ VLFT code with
+Next, we extend the zero-error bound in~\cite[Theorem 11]{polyanskiy2011feedback} to the case of non-equiprobable messages: \begin{thm} For every DMC with capacity $C$ there exists a constant $a_1$ such that for every discrete random variable $W$ there exists an $(\ell, 0)$ VLFT code with

 \end{thm} \apxonly{We can also prove: For every $Q_W$ we have